NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 ## Skills Display

 Once Self Reporting is enabled for a skill, users will see a button on the Skills Display that will allow them to report the completion of that skill.
-Button's label will depend on the Self Reporting type, below is an example when the ``Approval Queue`` type was configured.
+The button's label will depend on the Self Reporting type, below is an example when the ``Approval Queue`` type was configured.

 ![Skills with Self Reporting](../../screenshots/progress-and-ranking/client-display-skills-selfReport.png)